euriion/wordpress2tumblr/readme.md

 ## How to use

 ### Getting Oauth key and tokens from Tumblr

-you need to register a dummy application.
-It's not for making application, it's just to have keys and tokens.
+you need to register a dummy application to Tumblr.
+It's not for making an real application, it's just to have keys and tokens to use this script. without this step, it's too comlicated to use Oauth to connect Tumblr.

 1. go to the below page. and register a dummy application